 In February, the Secretary of State’s Office unveiled Electronic Voter Registration aimed at saving taxpayer dollars, increasing the accuracy of voter rolls and providing a convenient yet secure option for Alabamians who wish to register or update their information.
 Voters now have the ability to register via the Secretary of State’s website (www.alabamavotes.gov).
 Once their online registration has been completed, a paperless form is submitted electronically to the Boards of Registrars in their home county.

-Please report any inconsistencies or errors to John Bennett, Deputy Chief of Staff, either on his cell (205) 535-5405 or by email at email@example.com.
+Please report any inconsistencies or errors to John Bennett, Deputy Chief of Staff, by email at firstname.lastname@example.org.